How Do You Pronounce Riedel Glassware

 • Hand Washing: Hand washing is generally recommended, especially for delicate, hand-blown glasses.
 Use warm water, mild detergent, and a soft sponge or cloth.
 Avoid abrasive cleaners or scouring pads, which can scratch the glass.

 • Dishwasher Use: Many Riedel glasses are dishwasher-safe, but it's crucial to follow the manufacturer's instructions.
-Use a gentle cycle, a mild detergent, and ensure that the glasses are properly secured to prevent them from knocking against each other.
+Use a gentle cycle, a mild detergent, and make sure the glasses are properly secured to prevent them from knocking against each other.

 • Drying: To prevent water spots, dry the glasses immediately after washing with a lint-free cloth.
 Hold the glass by the bowl, not the stem, to avoid breakage.